sjspielman/bio5312_fall2017/inclass/day9_exercises_solutions.md

 Add regression line:
 ![figure]({{ '/files/post_figures/wine3class9.png' | relative_url }}){: .img2}

 Our model shows a moderate but significant relationship between flavanoids and non-flavanoid phenols.
-Our model's $$R^2 = 0.289 (P=9.74e-15) is highly significant and indicates that flavanoid content can explain ~29% of variation in non-flavanoid phenols.
-Therefore, while a significant model, it does not explain the majority of variation in non-flavanoid phenols.
+Our model's $$R^2 = 0.289$$ (P=9.74e-15) is highly significant and indicates that flavanoid content can explain ~29% of variation in non-flavanoid phenols.
+Therefore, the model does not explain the majority of variation in non-flavanoid phenols.

 The flavanoid coefficient is -0.067 (P=9.74e-15), meaning that for every unit increase in flavanoid content, we expect non-flavanoid phenols to *decrease* by 0.067 units on average.
 The intercept is 0.498 (P=2.49e-66), so wine with 0 flavanoid content is expected to contain 0.497 units of non-flavanoid phenols, although this quantity is probably not meaningful in the context of actual wine.